How To Refinance Student Loans in 7 Steps

 - Obtain a more flexible payment plan.
 Refinancing can allow you to change the terms of your loan, allowing you to adjust the payments to meet your needs.

 - Reduce many payments into one payment.
 Some people don’t like having to deal with multiple payments.
 Refinancing condenses all those payments into one simple payment.

 2. Learn your current credit score

-- Interest rate: Having a higher credit score will lead to a lower refinanced interest rate for your student loans.
+- Interest rate: Having a higher credit score could lead to a lower refinanced interest rate for your student loans.

-- Terms: Having a higher credit score will lead to loan terms that are stacked in your favor.
+- Terms: Having a higher credit score could lead to loan terms that are stacked in your favor.